CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 - uniXXXX<span>.</span>MN/MN1/MN2 - Modern forms, following the above conventions about which type it is.
 "MN1a" and "MN1b" may be used if there is more than one form of the same type.
 If there is one form that can be shared between different types, it may only be appended as ".MN".
 - uniXXXX<span>.</span>inherited - Glyph shapes that follow the [Inherited Glyph standard](https://github.com/ichitenfont/inheritedglyphs) and may not appear in mid-20th century prints.
 - uniXXXX<span>.</span>inherited2 - Glyph shapes that follow an alternate and acceptable variant form of Inherited Glyphs.
 - uniXXXX<span>.</span>JP *(will not be worked on)* - Any glyph that follows v1 JP in Source Han Serif but has never appeared in Sans at all, and furthermore is not seen in old Chinese-language printed media.
-If it is, it would be labelled ".CL1/CL1a/CL1b" instead.
+- uniXXXX<span>.</span>alt1/alt2 - Any other form that does not belong to CL, MN or JP forms, and is merely only a stylistic difference.

 ## List of glyphs available